NTNU-IMT/stormbird/book/src/lifting_line/solver.md

     \Gamma_i = \Gamma_{i-1} + d (\Gamma_{i, estimated} - \Gamma_{i-1})
 \\]

-The benefit of this solver is that it is simple, and generally robust **if** the damping factor is set low enough.
-More *fancy* solvers may produce quicker results, but can sometimes struggle with instabilities in very non-linear flow conditions.
-When running unsteady simulations, it is typically not necessary with many iterations for each time step, as the change in the circulation strength is small.
+The benefit of this solver is that it is simple and techncially more correct than the linearized solver, as there are no assumptions about small lift-induced velocities.
+It will also handle non-linear effects on the lift directly, without any post-solver corrections, like in the case for the linearized solver.
+It is generally robust **if the damping factor is set low enough**, but may also give noise in the final results right at the stall point in some cases.
+This is typically handled by applying some [smoothing to the circulation strength](../line_model/circulation_strength.md) in the line force model.
+It is also the **most suitable solver for unsteady simulations**, which typically do not require many iterations for each time step, as the change in the circulation strength is small.

 ## Residual, damping factor, and convergence testing